CWA Speakers Bureau Quick Fact:

 Travel & Adventure

 NEW!
-“One World: Peak Photographic Travel Experiences to All Seven Continents” by Michael S. Lewis, M.D.
+“One World: Peak Photographic Travel Experiences to All Seven Continents” by Dr. Michael S. Lewis

-Join Michael S. Lewis, M.D. for a photographic journey through all seven continents.
-His award-winning images of people, animals, and landscapes captured during his travels have been shown in numerous galleries and exhibitions as well as published in books and magazines.
-Lewis will share a selection of these photos and discuss his peak experiences that demonstrate how we are all connected.
-Includes Q&A. (Adults; 60 min; $100, proceeds donated to charity, with permission to sell books)
+Join Dr. Michael S. Lewis for a photographic journey through all seven continents.
+His award-winning images of people, animals, and landscapes captured during his travels have been shown in numerous galleries and exhibitions and published in books and magazines.
+Lewis will share a selection of these photos and discuss his peak experiences demonstrating how we are all connected.
+Includes Q&A. (Adults; 60 min; $100 with permission to sell books with all profits donated to charity)

 References